-But even these early warning prodromal symptoms didn’t necessarily send women rushing to the doctor, as reported in Dr. McSweeney’s study published in the medical journal, Circulation.(1) And for those women who did seek help early, doctors often failed to identify their problems as being heart-related.
+But even these early warning prodromal symptoms didn’t necessarily send women rushing to the doctor, as reported in Dr. McSweeney’s study published in the cardiology journal, Circulation.(1) And for those women who did seek help early, doctors often failed to identify their problems as being heart-related.

 In Dr. McSweeney’s research, women heart attack survivors identified these early warning prodromal symptoms in the weeks/months before a heart attack:

 - unusual fatigue (70.7%)

 - sleep disturbance (47.8%)